siliconflow/onediff/onediff_diffusers_extensions/examples/pixart_alpha/README.md

 model_id_or_path_to_PixArt-XL-2-1024-MS is the model id or model path of pixart alpha, such as `PixArt-alpha/PixArt-XL-2-1024-MS` or `/data/hf_models/PixArt-XL-2-1024-MS/`

 > [!NOTE]
 Compared to PixArt-alpha, PixArt-sigma extends the token length of the text encoder and introduces a new attention module capable of compressing key and value tokens, yet it still maintains consistency in the model architecture.
-The nexfort backend of Onediff can support compilation acceleration for any version of PixArt.
+The nexfort backend of onediff can support compilation acceleration for any version of PixArt.

 ### Go to the onediff folder
 ```